elias-ba/trsh/README.md

-# trsh 🗑️
+# trsh - delete with confidence, restore with Ease!

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Overview

-**trsh** is a lightweight and powerful command-line utility designed to simplify file management on Linux systems.
+🗑️ **trsh** is a lightweight and powerful command-line utility designed to simplify file management on Linux systems.
 It allows you to confidently delete files, restore them effortlessly, and keep your trash bin clutter-free with automatic purging.

 ## Features